jpmorganchase/salt-ds/.changeset/sixty-cameras-visit.md

 "@salt-ds/core": minor
 ---

-Added 'medium' size to Spinner component with 'default' size now being an alias for 'medium'
+Added 'medium' size to Spinner component with 'default' size now being an alias for 'medium'.
+'Default' is to be deprecated.